-The South Korean tech giant has been given a permit by the California Department of Motor Vehicles to test autonomous vehicles in the state, according to a list of approved companies updated on Wednesday.
+The South Korean tech giant has been given a permit by the California Department of Motor Vehicles to test self-driving cars in the state, according to a list of approved companies (opens in new tab) updated on Wednesday.

 This isn't Samsung's first brush with testing self-driving cars, as the company was previously granted permission to run tests in South Korea in May.